anthonybrockett/the-ledger/README.md

 ## Background

-There is no magic behind the idea of this website: it is simple, compact tool to log and keep track of income and expenses.
+There is no magic behind the idea of this website: it is a simple, compact tool to log and keep track of income and expenses.
 It is so easy to fall into the "out-of-sight, out-of-mind" mindset when it comes to finances, but this application will attempt to address much of the heavy lifting.

 ## Screenshots